DisnakeCommunity/disnake-compass/docs/source/examples/button.rst

 Step-by-Step
 ------------

-A simple example on the use of buttons with disnake-ext-components.
+A simple example on the use of buttons with disnake-compass.
 This component is a button that increments its label each time it is clicked.

 .. literalinclude:: ../../../examples/button.py